pnmtjonahen/sturdy-octo-tribble/README.md

 And click on the 'Migrate Repository' button.

-You now have a mirror/copy of your GitHub hosted repository on your local GOGS instance.
+You now have a mirror/copy of your GitHub hosted repository on your local Gogs instance.

 To allow 'git push' on both repositories we need to set the correct remote url.
 As we are using a non standard ssh port the url for remote is slightly different then the default.